More Restaurants Allow Customers To Order Online

 EMMA JACOBS: Last year, Jeremiah Carpenter decided his Papa John's franchise in upstate New York wasn't doing enough business for the Super Bowl.
 So he started a special offer: Any large pizza for $10 on game day.
 This year, he says Papa John's ran the special nationally.

-Mr. JEREMIAH CARPENTER (Manager, Papa John's Pizza): I don't want to say they copied me, but they copied me.
+JEREMIAH CARPENTER: I don't want to say they copied me, but they copied me.
 OK?

 JACOBS: Carpenter has been in a pitched creative battle for customers with other local pizza chains.